 GERD Is Not Just About Acid

-GERD, or gastroesophageal reflux disease, is often described as a problem of excess stomach acid.
-While acid plays a role, gastroenterology research shows the condition is more complex.
+GERD, or gastroesophageal reflux disease, is widely described as a problem of stomach acid escaping into the esophagus.
+While acid plays a central role, the condition is considerably more complex.

 - Breathing and posture patterns that increase reflux risk